ruurdk/redis-kind/README.md

 ### Minimum hardware requirements

-The minimum proper setup with 2 participating Redis clusters requires 16GB of RAM, a 30GB OS disk, and >4 *physical CPU cores*.
+The minimum proper setup with 2 participating Redis clusters (3 k8s worker nodes each) requires 16GB of RAM, a 30GB OS disk, and >4 *physical CPU cores*.

 Some tested configs that work:
 - physical i5-9600K (6 cores @ 4.5 GHz)